 First and foremost, paper towel dry the chicken.
 Then, in a large bowl, combine cup flour, salt, black pepper, garlic powder and Italian seasoning.
 Stir well to blend.
 Using a fork or tongs, coat the chicken breasts in the flour mixture and set aside.

 Next, add 2 tablespoons of olive oil to a large skillet and set heat to medium-high.
-Once the skillet is hot, place flour coated chicken breasts in the skillet and cook on medium high for 4 to 5 minutes on each side, until golden brown on both sides and cooked through, turning once (only once to maintain proper browning!) between cooking, about 8-10 minutes.
+Once the skillet is hot, place coated chicken breasts in the skillet.
+Cook on medium high for 4 to 5 minutes on each side.
+They will turn golden brown on both sides.
+Make sure to turn them only once between cooking!
+You will cook them for a total of about 8-10 minutes.
 Remove chicken from pan and set aside.

 First, melt butter in the pan, then add diced yellow onion and minced garlic cloves to pan.
 Start cooking on medium high until onions and garlic are translucent, about 2 minutes.
 Next add chopped scallions and diced tomatoes and cook them until softened.

-Once scallions and tomatoes are softened, add flour to pan and whisk to combine.
+Once you soften scallions and tomatoes, you will add flour to pan and whisk to combine.
 This will help thicken the sauce.
-Now all that’s left to do is to add heavy cream, wine and seasonings!
+Now add heavy cream, wine and seasonings!
 Next, bring the mixture to a boil and then reduce heat to simmering point.

 When to add cheese

-Once the heat is reduced, add ½ cup of shredded Parmesan cheese.
-In order to incorporate it well, make sure to use a whisk or mix with a wooden spoon until you have a smooth mixture.
+Once you reduce the heat, add ½ cup of shredded Parmesan cheese.
+In order to incorporate it well, make sure to use a whisk.
+Or mix with a wooden spoon until you have a smooth mixture.

 How and When to Cook Pasta:

-Cook 12 oz of spaghetti according to your package instructions after the sauce is prepared so that it’s fresh.
-When pasta is hot it can absorb the sauce very well making it so very tasty.
+Cook 12 oz of spaghetti according to your package instructions.
+Do it after you make the sauce so that pasta is fresh.
+Besides, when pasta is hot it can absorb the sauce very well making it so very tasty.
 If you like pasta that is neither too hard nor too soft, always cook it Al Dente.
-Drain, but do not rinse (in order for the sauce to stick to pasta).
+You will drain, but not rinse the pasta in order for the sauce to stick.

 Final Assembly of Italian Chicken Pasta Dish

 Add cooked pasta to the skillet with the sauce and stir to combine on low heat for 2-4 minutes.
 Taste and add more salt an seasoning if needed.
-Next return chicken to skillet on top of the pasta and allow it to warm up for an additional 5 minutes.
+Next, return chicken to skillet on top of the pasta.
+Allow it to warm up for an additional 5 minutes.
 Serve chicken either on top or next to pasta and sprinkle with Parmesan cheese, if desired.